phaserjs/phaser/README.md

 Version 2.0.5 - "Tanchico" - in development

 ### Updates

 ### New Features

 ### Bug Fixes

 * Line.pointOnLine corrected algorithm (thanks @woutercommandeur, fix #784)
+* The P2 DistanceConstraint method signature has changed.
+Updated Phaser so maxForce is now passed as object (fix #788)
+* Moved the this._reversed flag outside of the property loop in Tween (as per tween.js issue 115)
+* Emitter.makeParticles updated to use Array.isArray() check on the key/frame values, so non-string objects can be passed in (thanks @AnderbergE, fix #786)